Junas88/domain-name-marketplace/DEPLOYMENT_CHECKLIST.md

 - Verify that the values are correct (no typos)
 - Make sure the database is accessible from the Replit deployment environment

+## Admin Access

+After deployment, you can access the admin dashboard with these credentials:
+- Username: `admin`
+- Password: `admin123`

+These credentials work in both database mode and fallback mode.

 ## Post-Deployment Verification

 After successful deployment, verify:
 - [ ] Website loads correctly
 - [ ] Domain listings appear (from in-memory or database storage)
 - [ ] Free ebook downloads work correctly
+- [ ] Login to admin dashboard works with credentials above
-- [ ] Admin dashboard is accessible
+- [ ] Admin dashboard displays data correctly

 For any persistent issues, check the deployment logs for specific error messages.